Our 1:1 Journey

 - The wireless network equipment is replaced and recalibrated with the newest technology.
 Among other capabilities, it can more than double the previous system's load of wireless devices accessing the network.

 - Plans begin for building the new K-8 school off of Discovery Boulevard, named after Marnel C. Moorman.
-The center will break ground in 2018.
+The center broke ground in 2018.
 As part of the planning, SCPS instructional leaders and building architects meet with the network engineer and the Digital Learning Coordinator to discuss what a "Classroom 2023" in Shelby County should look like, where technology fuels collaboration, creativity, dynamic exhibitions, and flexible learning spaces.

 - In May 2018, the Shelby Board approved an expansion of the IT department.
 This included having a building technician at every elementary and middle school, with two technicians at each high school.
 Also, a new classified position of Digital Technology Coordinator was created to supervise the technicians and lead the IT department; Chad Hebner became the first person in this role in August 2018.